harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ### Pointers and assignment
 - Assignment with pointers can be used in two different ways:
-	- To change what the pointer is pointing at (by assigning the pointer a new address).
+	- To change the pointee (by assigning the pointer a new address).
-	- To change the value being pointed at (by assigning the dereferenced pointer a new value).
+	- To change the value of the pointee (by assigning the dereferenced pointer a new value).
-- An example of pointer assignment changing what the pointer is pointing at:
+- An example of pointer assignment changing the pointee:

 ```C++
 #include <iostream>